sgamon/wmr-demo/README.md

 Snowpack, sadly, is abandoned.

 WMR is part of the Preact project, so its installer assumes you are using Preact.
-Ths demo assumes the use of W3C Web Components.
+Ths demo, on the other hand, assumes the use of W3C Web Components.

-### import maps and bare imports
+### Import Maps and Bare Imports

 If you look at the `index.js` file, you will see the use of bare imports.
 How is this possible?